 We believe that Music promotes concentration and memory; singing song and word patterns is known to help a young child's reading ability.
 All the children take an active part in music making as composers, performers and as listeners.
 They sing, dance and move, improvise, record and notate and talk about their own and other people's music.
 Music is important to us, it is fun, exciting and most of all is a force for bringing people together.
 We have an exciting range of resources for the children to explore, containing many different instruments, both tuned and untuned from a variety of cultures.
 Our aim is to ensure that all children have an opportunity to develop musical skills and a love of music.
 We are part of Northumberland's Music Hub.
 From September children in Key Stage 2 will have the opportunity to be taught to play a musical instrument as part of their weekly music lesson.
-The children in Early Years and KS1 take part in the Music Hub's Building Blocks Project.
-We also take part in whole school performances alongside other schools and in a range of venues such as Opera North's Big Sing.
-We are also developing our small group tuition
+We also take part in whole school performances alongside other schools and in a range of venues.